shyu216/knownoevil/src/other/proposal.md

 ---
-title: How to Write a Research Proposal
+title: How to write a Research Proposal
 shortTitle: Research Proposal
 icon: feather
 tag: